 IQ measures your reasoning ability — how well you solve novel problems, spot patterns and handle abstract information — while EQ (emotional intelligence) describes how well you perceive, understand and manage emotions in yourself and others.
-They are different abilities, measured in different ways, and despite two decades of "EQ beats IQ" headlines, the research verdict is more nuanced: IQ is the stronger predictor of academic and job performance, EQ adds a real but modest extra layer, and the two work best as complements rather than rivals.
+That is the core difference between IQ and EQ: one is about reasoning, the other about emotion.
+They are measured in completely different ways, and despite two decades of "EQ beats IQ" headlines, the research verdict on emotional intelligence vs IQ is more nuanced: IQ is the stronger predictor of academic and job performance, EQ adds a real but modest extra layer, and the two overlap far less than most people assume — sharing only about 4–9% of their variation.

 What IQ actually measures

 An IQ score is a standardized measure of general cognitive ability: reasoning, working memory, processing speed, and the capacity to solve problems you haven't seen before.
 Tests are normed so the population mean is 100 with a standard deviation of 15 — about 68% of people score between 85 and 115, as covered in our guide to the average IQ.
-Modern tests lean heavily on tasks like matrix reasoning precisely because they require no specialized knowledge; if you want the mechanics, see how IQ tests work.
+Modern tests lean heavily on tasks like matrix reasoning precisely because they require no specialized knowledge; if you want the mechanics, see what an IQ test measures.
 One honest caveat applies to every discussion of scores: online IQ tests, including ours, produce estimates, not clinical diagnoses.

 What EQ actually measures

-How each is measured — and why it matters
+How IQ and EQ are each measured — and why it matters

 IQ testing is mature: standardized, timed problems with objectively correct answers, normed on large representative samples.
 EQ measurement splits into two camps that don't agree with each other: